massung/lexer/README.md

 	MY-LEXER

 	CL-USER > (my-lexer " x = 10 ")
-	#<anonymous interpreted function 21B0FA8A>
+	#<LEXER::LEXER 21B0FA8A>

-Each time the anonymous function is called, it will return the next token in the stream.
+The `LEXER` object has four methods that are used to either tokenize or inspect the current state of the itself.
+Of these, the most pertinent one is the `LEX-NEXT-TOKEN` method.
+This is a function that - when called - will return the next token in the source.

 Patterns that have no token body associated with them (e.g. the whitespace example above) are skipped.
 The token patterns are tried, in-order, so if there is any ambiguity the first one will win out (read: be careful!).

 *Note: whatever keyword options are passed to the lexer are also passed to all the token patterns compiled.*